 1. FARM MECHANICS.
 Fall or spring term.
 Credit three hours.
 Lectures: T Th 10, fall term, Stocking 218; spring term, Rice 300.
-Laboratory, M T W Th F 2-4:30 or S 8-10:30.
+Laboratory, M T W Th or F 2-4:30.
 Agricultural Engineering Laboratories.
-Professor Jennings and assistants.
+Professor JENNINGS and assistants.

 A course planned to give training in understanding the farm application of mechanical methods and appliances and to develop ability to think and to reason in terms of these.
 It covers such farm equipment as pumps, water systems, plumbing, hoists and elevators, farm wiring and motors, refrigeration, and air fans.